Brian Clarke

 Using the Hard-Easy System over the 45 years of my coaching career has proven invaluable.
 It forms the underlying conceptual framework I used to train more than a hundred marathoners a year.
 Under my guidance, virtually all my athletes completed the Honolulu Marathon, few were ever injured, and many improved on prior performances.

 When the pandemic hit Hawai‘i in March of 2020, my business was shuttered by the new pandemic rules.
 Chagrined by my vulnerability, I decided to create a new, pandemic-proof, training and education program for adult, recreational distance runners.
 I’m currently in the fourth year of that developmental process, and the work is going well.
-We have a new website, we teach courses on a variety of health and fitness-related topics, and we are building a year-round training program.
+We teach courses on a variety of health and fitness-related topics, and we run a year-round training program focused on helping individuals meet and beat their personal milestones, whether they are competitive runners, recreational joggers, or fitness walkers.